This is cross-post from my blog: https://www.bryanprim.us/blogs/using-ssh-to-connect-local-git-to-remote-repositories

 ssh-add C:\path\to\your\key

-Check if you have existing ssh
+Check if we have an existing ssh config file.

 cat ~/.ssh/config